cyber liability hands tablet

 The cyber liability insurance policies of today can also include network business interruption.
 Determining whether or not you need to include this in your plan depends on how much your business relies on technology.

-We know that most companies today have a high reliance on technology, which is why this feature is so pivotal for many.
-Network business interruption is an ideal solution for any business that is going to face and operational risk as a consequence of a data breach.
+Most companies today rely heavily on technology, which is why this feature is pivotal for many.
+Network business interruption is an ideal solution for any business that will face operational risk as a consequence of a data breach.

-If the network provider you use or your own network goes down because of an incident, you will be able to recover the extra costs, fixed expenses, and profits that you have lost because of this.
+If the network provider you use or your own network goes down because of an incident, you will be able to recover the extra costs, fixed expenses, and profits you have lost.

 This includes any losses caused by either system failure or security failures.
 System failures include a human error or failed software patches, for instance, whereas a third-party hack is an example of a security failure.